hartgeld/radio/_shows/2024-05-27-rumble-in-the-jungle-closing-set-w-philippmarijanaband.md

   - Electro
   - Acid
 ---
-transmission from [rumble in the jungle festival at nordiy](https://www.instagram.com/betonfreude21/) in stuttgart /w philipp & marijana playing a vinyl-only selection of dance oriented avantgarde sounds.
+Transmission from [Rumble in the Jungle Festival at Nordiy](https://www.instagram.com/betonfreude21/) /w Philipp & Marijana playing a vinyl-only selection of dance oriented avantgarde sounds.